-As genetically engineered varieties of soybeans have taken over the commercial market, fewer and fewer standard varieties remain available - especially to home gardeners and small farmers.
-We are aggressively seeking out family heirlooms or older varieties that have not been contaminated by genetic
+As genetically engineered varieties of soybeans have taken over the commercial market, fewer and fewer standard varieties remain available; especially to home gardeners and small farmers.
+The Victory Seed Company is aggressively seeking out family heirlooms and older, open-pollinated varieties that have not been contaminated by genetic drift.

-Adding soybean varieties to the list of species we are working to preserve is a project that we are very excited about.
-As home gardeners are becoming increasingly interested in their personal food production, a protein source is important.
+Adding soybean varieties to the list of species that we are working to preserve is a project that we are very excited about.
+As home gardeners and modern homesteaders are becoming increasingly interested in their personal food production, a good, plant-based protein source is important.
 We believe that raising soybeans is a viable solution.

 - Edamame (pronounced "ed-uh-mah-may"): Fresh green soybeans that are boiled (or steamed) in the pods and salted.
 Click here for more information.